Caroline Weir: Great Britain Olympic team

-Weir was one of two Scots selected by Great Britain for the 2020 Summer Olympics.
-Weir was initially credited with scoring in the 1–1 draw with Canada, but it was later denoted as an own goal by Nichelle Prince.
-She also had a penalty saved during their 4-3 loss to Australia in the quarterfinal.
+Weir was one of two Scots selected by Great Britain for the 2020 Summer Olympics, along with Kim Little.
+She was initially credited with scoring in the 1–1 draw with Canada, but it was later denoted as an own goal by Nichelle Prince.
+She also had a penalty saved during their 4–3 loss to Australia in the quarter-final.

+Personal life

+in 2023 she graduated from Staffordshire University with a degree in Professional Sports Writing and Broadcasting.